-Imagine this – your cover letter is absolutely error-free and quite impressive, and the organization wants to reach out to you for scheduling an interview but fails.
-Absolutely horrible, if you ask us.
+Imagine this – your cover letter is absolutely error-free and quite impressive.
+And the organization wants to reach out to you for scheduling an interview but fails.
+Horrible, if you ask us.

 Put your name along with your contact details at the top of the cover letter.

 Remember that you don’t need to provide your complete postal address but you’ve to include your phone number as well as your email.
 Make sure you’ll be available on the phone number you provide throughout general office hours, at least.
 It’s wise not to give your land-line number in case you’ve plans to stay outdoors.